 Alternatively, learn how you can easily test various user scenarios with a ready to use integration of Kakunin (E2E testing framework) + Mailtrap from our case study with The Software House.

-Notably, Mailtrap offers you a robust testing platform for validating the functionalities of your emails before distributing them to real users.
+Notably, Mailtrap offers you a robust testing platform for verifying the functionalities of your emails before distributing them to real users.
 You should give it a try today!

 All the best with your emails.